fabiostrada/microfrontend_shell/README.md

 ## Architecture

 About the architecture, the project developed using [Module Federation Plugin](https://webpack.js.org/concepts/module-federation/).
-The scell project contains the following microfrontends:
+The shell project contains the following microfrontends:

 - Login Application
 - Dashboard Application